MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can help you meet new people - many developers attend events and meetups to share their knowledge and network with other programmers.
+Programming can help you make funny faces - some software can generate images of a person with randomly generated facial expressions.